Carloski/mealFinder/README.md

 # mealFinder
-JavaScrip Project using Th eMeal DB API.
+JavaScrip Project using The eMeal DB API.